 - Fatigue Management – you have to properly time your workouts and your recovery periods

 - Individual Differences – your training needs to be individualized

 Without any of these core foundational principles in place, your powerlifting training, by definition, is going to be sub-optimal.
-For a more in-depth examination of the physiology behind these principles, I’d recommend picking up a copy of Practical Programming.
-I consider it the best introductory book on proper programming currently on the market.
+For a more in-depth examination of the physiology behind these principles, I’d recommend picking up a copy of ProgrammingToWin.
+I consider it one of the best introductory books on proper programming currently on the market.